-Following graduation in 1960 with a B.S. degree in Business, Robertson co-captained (with Jerry West) the Pete Newell-coached, undefeated 1960 U.S. Olympic gold medal team, often considered the greatest basketball team ever put together.
-The "original dream team," made up of college and AAU players, sent 9 of its 12 players to the NBA, four of whom are now in the Hall of Fame.
-In 2010, the 50th anniversary of its triumph in Rome, the 1960 Olympians were inducted into the Naismith Memorial Hall of Fame along with the 1992 "Dream Team," 11 of whose 12 members were NBA All-Stars.
+Following his graduation in 1960 with a B.S. degree in Business, Robertson co-captained, with Jerry West, the Pete Newell-coached, undefeated 1960 U.S. Olympic gold medal team, often considered the greatest basketball team ever put together.
+This "original dream team," made up of college and AAU players, sent 9 of its 12 players to the NBA, and four of them are now in the Hall of Fame.
+In 2010, the 50th anniversary of their triumph in Rome, the 1960 Olympians were inducted into the Naismith Memorial Hall of Fame along with the 1992 "Dream Team," 11 of whose 12 members were NBA All-Stars.

 NBA stardom and the triple-double season

 The Big O had a 14-year career in the NBA, beginning with the 1960-61 Cincinnati Royals, who made him their territorial draft pick.
 Moving from forward back to his natural position at guard, Robertson put up eye-opening numbers as a rookie and earned Rookie of the Year honors as well as the first of three NBA All-Star game Most Valuable Player awards (the others were in 1964 and 1969).
 Beginning with his rookie season, he was named an All-Star for 12 straight years.
 In 1964 he won NBA Most Valuable Player honors, becoming only the second guard to do so.